bluescarni/mppp/doc/sphinx/rational.rst

    This concept is satisfied if the type ``T``, after the removal of reference and cv qualifiers, satisfies :cpp:concept:`~mppp::RationalInteroperable`.

+.. cpp:concept:: template <typename T, std::size_t SSize> mppp::RationalIntegralInteroperable

+   This concept is satisfied if the type ``T`` satisfies :cpp:concept:`~mppp::RationalInteroperable` and it is not a C++ floating-point type.

 .. cpp:concept:: template <typename T, std::size_t SSize> mppp::RationalCvrIntegralInteroperable

-   This concept is satisfied if ``T`` is a :cpp:concept:`~mppp::RationalCvrInteroperable` type and it is not a floating-point type (after the removal of reference and cv qualifiers).
+   This concept is satisfied if the type ``T``, after the removal of reference and cv qualifiers, satisfies :cpp:concept:`~mppp::RationalIntegralInteroperable`.

 .. cpp:concept:: template <typename T, typename U> mppp::RationalOpTypes